ReformedDevs/challenge-2020-05/README.md

 * `build.sh` file (only if you need to build/compile your solution)
 * `run.sh` file (a shell file that has the command to execute your solution)
   * **Important**: Make sure your solution can take an input.
-The absolute path to the input file will be passed as the first argument to your run.sh file.
+The input file will be passed as a will be sent as a string in a BASH variable.
 See example folder for details on how this will work.
 * the file(s) needed to build and run your solution.

 See the `example` directory for more guidance.